jjwall/jjwall.github.io/writings/blog/2025/a-perspective-on-the-big-bang.md

 My preference is to <b>Stay on the Middle Path</b> as:
 * Too much 666, and you descend into chaos (aka Earth's core / hell / magnetism).
 * Too much 144,000, and you become ungrounded—disconnected from Earth (aka outer space / heaven / electricity).
 * But the lotus?
 The middle way?
-Where the number 9 which represents human consciousness is in its most stable form?
-That’s where the divine, or the cosmic forces, flows in harmony where the human being floats gently here on the surface of Planet Earth.
+Where the number 9 represents human consciousness is in its most stable form?
+That’s where the divine and the cosmic forces flow in harmony and the human being is enabled to float gently here on the surface of Planet Earth.

 So, to sum up, be like Buddha.
 Be like Feynman.
 Curious.
 Open.
 Light-hearted.
 Rooted in kindness.